Our Values and Current Programs

-Alexandria’s high school programs are comprised of T.C.
-Williams Main Campus, Minnie Howard Campus, Chance for Change and the T.C.
-Williams Satellite Campus at Central Office.
+Alexandria’s high school programs are comprised of the King Street Campus, Minnie Howard Campus, Chance for Change and the Satellite Campus at Central Office.
 Alexandria has outgrown these physical spaces.

-T.C.
-Williams High School offers several academies that offer programs in specialized subject areas.
-These include: The Finance Academy, the Governor's Health Sciences Academy at T.C.
-Williams High School, a STEM program that started in 2013 and an International Academy.
+Alexandria City High School offers several academies that offer programs in specialized subject areas.
+These include: The Finance Academy, the Governor's Health Sciences Academy at Alexandria City High School, a STEM program that started in 2013 and an International Academy.
 Career Technical Education (CTE) was established at least 45 years ago at the high school and was started as a vocational program.

-The current high school model is based on a single high school, T.C.
-Williams High School.
+The current high school model is based on a single high school, Alexandria City High School.
 Although viewed as one large high school by the community, in practice it has multiple academies and alternative programs sometimes co-located, sometimes located elsewhere with/without formal leadership:

 - The main King Street Campus houses 3,065 students in grades 10-12, including 700+ International Academy students, a STEM Academy, Academy of Finance, multiple Career and Technical Education pathways